 On March 6, an Orange County Superior Court Judge sentenced a 26-year-old Pomona man to prison for a fatal 2013 wrong-way wreck that occurred when he was driving drunk.
 After his November 2014 trial, a jury found him guilty of murder and DUI.

 Now, the Orange County Register reports that the judge has ordered that the man spend 15 years-to-life behind bars.
-During the sentencing, the judge suggested that the convicted motorist work educate others about the consequences of DUI during his incarceration.
+During the sentencing, the judge suggested that the convicted motorist work to educate others about the consequences of DUI.

 Details of the Wrong-way Crash